 In "Modigliani & the Artists of Montparnasse," Dr. Wayne cited 16 confirmed lifetime exhibitions for the artist, double the number previously known, along with accompanying reviews.
 Contrary to myths that Modigliani was unknown and unappreciated during his lifetime, he was mentioned or discussed by the leading writers of his time, including Guillaume Apollinaire, Blaise Cendrars, Francis Carco, Max Jacob, André Salmon, Louis Vauxcelles, Roger Fry, Clive Bell and Wyndham Lewis.

-In May 1992, Dr. Wayne interviewed Paulette Jourdain (1904-1997), one of Modigliani's last models whose portrait is considered one of the artist's finest (see above).
+In May 1992, Dr. Wayne interviewed Paulette Jourdain (1904-1997), one of Modigliani's last models whose portrait is considered one of the artist's finest (see below).
 He recorded the visit on tape and took photos.
 Jourdain resided a short walk from Wayne, who was living in Paris at the time.